 It’s believed to be a nature health spa.
 The Dead Sea’s rich, black mud has long been touted as the kale of the beauty world, creating a healthy mineral infusion for the body.
 The high concentration of magnesium, bromide and potassium provide a natural treatment for ailments ranging from psoriasis through to arthritis and allergies.

 I can’t say I felt any different afterwards, but it was fun slapping on the silky mud and floating around effortlessly!
-Don’t worry, the mud does come out of your togs.
+And on’t worry, the mud does come out of your togs.

 A word of caution – do not submerge your head or get the water in your eyes as they will seriously burn.